corelight/terraform-aws-enrichment/README.md

 skopeo copy docker://$SRC_IMAGE docker://$DST_IMAGE --dest-tls-verify
 ```

+### Deployment
 The variables for this module all have default values that can be overwritten
 to meet your naming and compliance standards.
-The only exception is the
+The only variables without defaults are
-`corelight_cloud_enrichment_image`.

-### Deployment
+the Lambda's ECR image name and tag which you will set during preparation.

-Deploying examples can be found [here](examples)
+Deployment examples can be found [here](examples)